The Manipulation of Money

 Subscribe to receive actionable advice on company building👇

 To learn about the business cycle theory, one must understand the fractional reserve banking system.
-When people deposit money at the bank, they expect their money always to be available.
+When people deposit money at the bank, they expect their money to always be available.
 In this sense, a deposit is different than a loan in which the principal is no longer available because it was lent to someone else.
-With a deposit, the bank must keep the depositor's good.
-However, most banks engage in a ludicrous activity by lending the money to other customers while keeping the money available to retrieve.
+With a deposit, the bank must keep the depositor's goods.
+However, most banks engage in a ludicrous activity by lending money to other customers while keeping the money available to retrieve.
 Bankers don't act as financial intermediaries but create new money.
 As long as the bank's confidence is preserved, the bank will be able to continue this process.
 Customers will be unaware that the bank lacks the necessary liquidity to meet all of its commitments.
 With fractional reserve banking, the bank can lend 90% of the deposit while providing normal withdrawals for their customers.
 Creating money out of thin air is a profitable activity.

 Fractional reserve isn't bad per se.
 Some Austrian Scholars such as de Soto argue that it is legally wrong.
 A contract to deposit money isn't a loan.
 The bank has thus no right to lend the money deposited.
 Ludwig von Mises points out that fractional reserve generates such large profits that bankers succumb and always lend more than reasonable.
 As you may have understood, when a panic occurs, some banks cannot honor their obligations.
 They go bankrupt and thus lose customers' money.
 Back in the day, losing customers’ money after having engaged in unreasonable fractional banking was harshly condemned.
-In the 14th century Spain, if a banker could not pay his debts, he would be beheaded directly in front of his counter, and his property sold to pay his creditors.
+In 14th-century Spain, if a banker could not pay his debts, he would be beheaded directly in front of his counter, and his property sold to pay his creditors.
 Better not mess up with private property back then.
 If you want more stories like that, you should read Money, Bank Credit, and Economic Cycles by Jesús Huerta de Soto.

-The worse part of this system is the misallocation of productive resources.
+The worst part of this system is the misallocation of productive resources.
 The new purchasing power available for people creates a wealth effect.
-It leads to the acceptance of disproportionate risks, and in short, the commission of systematic errors in both production and consumption.
+It leads to the acceptance of disproportionate risks and, in short, the commission of systematic errors in both production and consumption.
 Entrepreneurs take on risky loans to start investment projects likely to bankrupt them, and consumers spend instead of saving.
 People and companies can't refrain from participating in the widespread misallocation of resources because they follow market incentives that are alas distorted.
 Of course, most think they will be able to pull out from their investment before the inevitable crisis, earning considerable profits that they will reinvest during the burst.
 The future is unpredictable, so most of them won't.
 The wrong economic calculation throws society off balance and prevents its harmonious development.
 The manipulation of the interest rate often sets up a culture of short-sighted speculation that discourages prudent business management necessary to achieve long-term goals.

 At some point in time, the inevitable recession hit.
 It reveals that many investment projects financed under new loans created by banks are not profitable.
-Banks have to mark down their assets' value while their liabilities such as the deposits remain unchanged.
+Banks have to mark down their assets' value while their liabilities, such as the deposits, remain unchanged.
 Put it; most are insolvent.
 It generates a crisis of confidence in the entire banking system leading to defaults and bankruptcies.
 There are plenty of examples from the Ancient Times to the 20th century.
 For a more recent example, just read the Wikipedia page of the 2008 crisis.

 In a nutshell, this is a typical example of an inducement of mass entrepreneurial error in economic calculation due to the manipulation of interest rate, which is artificially lowered through credit expansion un-backed by voluntary saving.
 This manipulation benefits bankers but also the government with unlimited funding to expand its powers.
 This leads to the misallocation of resources that throws society off balance with massive unemployment, millions of bankruptcies, and enormous wealth destruction.
 When the necessary adjustment is made, interest rates rise, and economic recovery is on the path, and a new cycle begins.
-For Austrians, business cycles result from excessive bank credit growth due to artificially low interest rates set by a central bank and reinforced by the fractional reserve banking system.
+For Austrians, business cycles result from excessive bank credit growth due to artificially low-interest rates set by a central bank and reinforced by the fractional reserve banking system.
 What are the solutions according to them?

 For Austrians, fractional reserve banking coupled with a central bank is doomed to failure.
 Most argue in favor of a 100-percent reserve requirement, which would dramatically reduce the creation of ex nihilo money.
 Of course, most want to see the abolition of the non-market institution, the central bank.
-Finally, Austrians want to privatize the monopolistic state-issued money and its replacement with another standard, mostly gold.
+Finally, Austrians want to privatize the monopolistic state-issued money and replace it with another standard, mostly gold.
 Hayek's excellent book, Denationalization of Money, argues in favor of private currencies.
 As a reminder, there were over 5,000 types of banknotes issued by different banks in America.

 In my opinion, the current system might blow up like all the others before when the government is manipulating the credit system.
 If you read the Ascent of Money by Niall Ferguson, you will realize how unstable these systems are.
 Like most Austrians, I like gold because it’s impossible to inflate.
 The worldwide stock of gold has grown at an average of between 1 and 3 percent per year over the last 100 years.
 It seems unlikely that politicians will accept to go back to a gold standard that will drastically reduce their power.
 Having sound money is essential to push humanity forward.
 It’s one of the most urgent problems to tackle today.
 Most revolutions happen at the margin, so maybe a better financial system will emerge on the internet.
 Maybe it's Bitcoin and cryptocurrencies?